How to Design Terrazzo For Your Projects

 Multiple aggregates combinations

 You can pair one or two aggregates together, or several aggregates for one mix design.
-As mentioned before, you have the options to mix and match marble, glass and shell chips.
+As mentioned before, you have the option to mix and match marble, glass, and shell chips.

 How to Get Started